adsforce/docs/src/en/media-source-configurations/adcolony/README.md

 * Adcolony, one of Adsforce's integrated partners, is a premium video advertising network, providing advertisers with an engaged and responsive audience and offers monetization solutions to publishers and developers;

-* In addition to click-based performance analysis, Chartboost s2s also supports other types of performance analysis such as cost, ad revenue, and view-through.
+* In addition to click-based performance analysis, Adcolony also supports other types of performance analysis such as cost, ad revenue, and view-through.

 ## Adcolony Integration